top of page

 Decision time.

+How do you interact with these noisy, opinionated guests (your thoughts)?
 Do you sit at the head of the table in disgust as they all speak louder and louder to be heard while you try to ignore them, or do you get so caught up in their words that you cannot enjoy the meal?
-Or are you willing to welcome these guests in to partake in the feast with you?
+Or are you willing to welcome these guests in, to partake in the feast with you?

 In all honesty, they are going to keep showing up until you stop resisting them.
-I am sure you have noticed through the course of your life that when you try to stop thinking, eventually, thoughts return.
+I imagine you have noticed, through the course of your life, that when you try to stop thinking, the thoughts eventually return, sometimes more forcefully.
 Sometimes you like the thoughts, and sometimes they downright annoy you, just like some of those holiday guests.

 The process of finding peace is not to close the door on them when they come knocking.